ryhkml/ryhkml/README.md

 ## Hi there 👋
-Welcome to my GitHub profile!\
+Welcome to my GitHub profile!.
 Below is a brief overview of the technologies, tools, and environments i use daily.

-### Language Stack
+### Language & Script Stack
 [![My Skills](https://skillicons.dev/icons?i=ts,bash,nix,lua)](https://skillicons.dev)

 ### Tools & Platforms